anderja2000/AutomateJob/README.md

 this will automate our jobs

-# this is additional test fromn VS Code
+# this is additional test fromn VS Code z